 Publication Expenses, Fees & Revenue Sources

 JCETR does not charge authors fees for submitting, processing, or publishing papers.
-The journal’s expenses are fully covered by the publisher (International Hellenic University) who is a state-owned higher education institution in Greece.
+The journal’s expenses are fully covered by the publisher (International Hellenic University), the third largest state-owned (public) university in Greece.

 JCETR do not publish any advertising material.

 The authors who may have a complaint against any of the aspects of their interaction with JCETR should, in the first instance, write/e-mail to the Associate Editor.
 In case it does not resolve the issue, the complaint should be forwarded to the Editor-in-Chief.
 The Associate Editor and the Editor-in-Chief aim to acknowledge the complaint within 7 days after receiving it.
 In addition, they should explain to the author the procedure which they will be undertaking to resolve the matter.